This Site Was Built for Agents

 The job market runs on agents now.
 Recruiters use them.
 Hiring managers use them.
 Companies point an AI at a stack of candidates and ask "who fits?"
 If your online presence only speaks HTML, you're invisible to half the pipeline.

-So I gave this site five layers of machine-readable intelligence.
+So I gave this site multiple layers of machine-readable intelligence — from static files to a full MCP server to Google's A2A Agent Card protocol.
 Each one targets a different level of agent sophistication.
+And I made sure the crawlers that power those agents are explicitly invited in.

 Layer 1: Static Files for Dumb Crawlers